MiaYun98/tft_doubleup_prismetic/README.md

-# TFT Double up Result analysis
+# Analysis of TFT Double Up Results: Prismetic Augments vs. None

+## Introduction
+This analysis stems from personal experiences in the Team Fight Tactics game (Riot), where there was a perceived trend of losing when selecting All Prismetic Augments.
+The goal was to explore the relationship between victory and the use of Prismetic Augments in order to improve the overall win rate.

+## Dataset Information
+The analysis is based on 29 previous match histories, where only 4 of these games had all three Augments set as Prismetic.
+To enhance the depth of the analysis, it would be beneficial to collect more data, including details such as the specific type of Augments chosen, their associated effects, player levels, compositions used, and other relevant variables.

-## - Relationship between All Prismetic Augments round vs None
+## All Matches

-### Introduction
-This is analysis based on personal performace in Team Fight Tactics game (Riot).
-It came from the idea that we are keep loosing when we select All prismetic Augments.
-To increase the Win rate, did some analysis about the relationship of victory & All presmetic Augments.

-### Datasets information
-According to the 29 of previous match history, we can know that there are only 4 game which has all three Augments are prismetic.
+Out of the 29 matches, 14 resulted in victory, placing in the top 1 or 2 positions, while the other 15 matches ended in defeat, with rankings in the 3rd or 4th position.
+These results yield a win rate of 48.28%.

+For a more comprehensive analysis, additional data and variables could be considered to gain a deeper understanding of the relationship between Prismetic Augments and performance in Team Fight Tactics.